Kärcher Pulse, circular and sector sprinkler PS 300

 The pulse, circular and sector sprinkler PS 300 is suitable watering medium-sized to large areas and gardens.
 Covers up to 706 m2.

-Pulse sprinkler, rotating sprinkler and sector sprinkler in one device: the pulse, circular and sector sprinkler PS 300 is suitable for watering medium-sized to large areas and gardens.
-The maximum watering area is 706 sq. m.
-The sprinkler can be easily connected to the garden hose and is compatible with all available hook-and-loop systems.
-Kärcher: The wise choice for your watering needs.
+Combined pulse, circular and sector sprinkler: The pulse, circular and sector sprinkler PS 300 is suitable watering medium-sized to large areas and gardens.
+Covers up to 706 m2.
+Available with spike or sled base.
+Sprinkler easily connects to a garden hose and compatible with all available click systems.
+Watering with Kärcher is the smart way to water!

 Features and benefits